darrinmwiley/sentiment-analysis/README.md

 Results:

   Some emotions were better with Naive Bayes, others better with the neural model.
 All statistics for individual emotions as well as overall are included below.
-These can also be reproduced by
+These can also be reproduced by running the program yourself.

 Bernouli Naive Bayes: